New Webiste

 A few weeks ago my Aussie friend Michael scored me an advanced copy of X by Kylie Minogue.
 I've been listening to it non-stop and well, it's pretty amazing.

-my favorites are Stars, In My Arms, The One, Speakerphone, I don't know what it is and Wow.
+The entire album is killer, but my favorites are Stars, In My Arms, The One, Speakerphone, I don't know what it is and Wow.
 Wow, indeed!
 X is nearly as good sex.
 Get a copy when it goes on sale Dec 4th.

 This will make your hips explode with serious pelvic fury.
 Amazing stuff here.
 Note to self: start to bring fanny pack to disco at all times.